VicidominiLab/BrightEyes-MCS/docs/current-architecture.md

 ```

 Only packages matching `brighteyes_mcs*` are included by the root build.
-`blueskyproject_mcs`, `raw-fpga-converter`, notebooks, scripts, tests, and local
+`blueskyproject_mcs`, `raw-fpga-converter`, notebooks, the top-level `scripts/`
-build output are not importable parts of the installed application package.
+directory, tests, and local build output are not importable parts of the
+installed application package.

 ## Package ownership